 Housing contracts span the academic year.
 Contracts cancelled prior to July 1 will result in loss of the damage deposit.
 Residents who cancel their annual housing contracts after July 1 will pay a cancellation penalty of 15 percent of the annual room rate plus loss of the room damage deposit.
-Students must cancel second-semester housing contracts before November 22, or forfeiture of the deposit applies.
+Students must cancel second-semester housing contracts before November 20, or forfeiture of the deposit applies.
 Cancellations after that date will result in forfeiture of the deposit plus a payment of 15 percent of the second semester housing fee.
 Resident students may not cancel their housing contracts after the start of classes for the current semester.
 First-year students and sophomores may not cancel their housing contracts.
 First years and sophomores must reside on campus in College housing or commute from the permanent residence of their parents or guardians located within forty-five miles of campus, as required.
 It is a violation of the College housing requirement for any first-year or sophomore student to live off campus in a location other than of the residence of a parent or guardian.
 Students found in such violation will be assessed full room and board costs for the entire academic year.

-Alumni Hall, Flood Hall, King's on the Square, and O'Hara Hall Contracts
+Alumni Hall, Flood Hall, Richard Abbas Alley Center for Health Sciences, and O'Hara Hall Contracts

-Alumni Hall, Flood Hall, O'Hara Hall, and Kings on the Square are apartments for upper class and graduate students.
+Alumni Hall, Flood Hall, O'Hara Hall, and the Alley Center for Health Sciences are apartments for upper class and graduate students.
 Regarding the issuing of housing contracts, King's gives preference to juniors and seniors.
 Students who wish to live in these apartments must enter a lottery process with their desired apartment-mates early in the spring semester.
 Students who are awarded an apartment must sign their apartment contract by the date set by the Residence Life Office.
 If a group that has been awarded an apartment loses a person new to the College apartment, they must replace that person with a person of the same class year or higher within five days of notification.
 The Residence Life Office issues the regulations and procedures for renewal of the contract and the lottery.

-Residents of College-owned apartments may reside in the apartment during break periods in the fall and spring semesters, with the exception of the December 20 - January 2 break.
+Residents of College-owned apartments may reside in the apartment during break periods in the fall and spring semesters, with the exception of the December 23 - January 4 break.
 Remember to notify the Residence Life Office in advance.

-Cancellation of Contracts - Alumni Hall, Flood Hall, King's on the Square, and O'Hara Hall
+Cancellation of Contracts - Alumni Hall, Flood Hall, Richard Abbas Alley Center for Health Sciences, and O'Hara Hall

-Any cancellation of Alumni, Flood, King's on the Square, or O'Hara Hall contracts prior to August 1 will result in a charge of 30 percent of the annual rent paid per student, plus loss of the damage deposit.
+Any cancellation of Alumni, Flood, Richard Abbas Alley Center for Health Sciences, or O'Hara Hall contracts prior to August 1 will result in a charge of 30 percent of the annual rent paid per student, plus loss of the damage deposit.
 Cancellation after July 31 will result in an assessment of the apartment rent for both semesters.
 A cancellation from the fall to spring semester will result in a cancellation penalty of 30 percent of the second semester room rate, plus loss of deposit.
 This penalty does not apply when a student must break a housing contract due to graduation, dismissal from the College, studying abroad, or internships or student teaching at locations of more than 50 miles from campus.
 In such situations, students forfeit the security deposit.
 The lessor reserves the right to fill vacant space with any lessee.
 Current residents may fill vacancy with an individual of their own choosing, providing all parties agree and the lessor grants permission.